t-fbd/Ti/README.md

 combined with the toggling of raw mode and canonical mode lay much of the foundation for  the actual user interface in Ti.

-lets look at this chunk of code from Ti:
+lets look at this small chunk of code from Ti's editorReadKey fx, which handles low level terminal input and is called by editorProcessKeypress:

     if (c == ESC) {
       char seq[3];                               // when an ESC key is pressed, initialize a 3 byte sequence to store any potential bytes after ESC